Geo4367/Project_HACE/README.md

 Contains a django project that provides two webservices.
 1. HACE search engine
 2. HACE question-answering bot
 The** view.py** in the query app of the django project includes Django views for a web application that performs semantic search and handles PDF file operations.
-Here's a breakdown of the views:
+Here's a breakdown of the views

     sem_search: This view handles the semantic search functionality.
 It retrieves the search query from the request parameters (q) and performs a cosine similarity search using the cosine_smilarity module.
 The top matching results are then processed to generate URLs for viewing and downloading the corresponding PDF files.
 The results are formatted as JSON and returned as an HTTP response.